 For readers, they are “[e]ver drifting down the stream” and “[l]ingering in the golden gleam.”
 This shows that the story still brings brightness to their lives with “the golden gleam,” and they will always hold that story close to their hearts since they are “[e]ver drifting.”
-In this, Carroll has established a connection with his readers that makes this poem reasonable.
+In this, Carroll has established a connection with his readers that makes ‘Life is but a Dream’ reasonable.
 If they will always hold the original novel close, reflecting on it in this poem is almost a favor of sorts to the reader.
 Given how much relevance he has allocated to the reader through returning to their perspective, Carroll has rationalized his writing of the poem.
 These readers are what matter, so he has written this take on their thoughts and opinions, and provided them a way to venture into “Wonderland” just a bit more.

 Once more, though, there is a combination of logic and illogic since “[l]ife” is certainly more than “a dream.”
 It is real and vivid, but in trivializing it so, Carroll has presented a frame of mind akin to his “[c]hildren” readers, creating unity and providing an illogical reason for his writings that would seem rational to young readers.
 Logic and illogic, then, are driving forces, as if “Wonderland” has things right, and only in looking between the two can “[l]ife” be a “dream” that is worth experiencing to its fullest.